300-Hour Advanced Yoga Teacher Training

 Topics: Respiratory anatomy & physiology · Functional breathing · Pranayama · Modern breathwork · Nervous system regulation · Breath assessment · Teaching & facilitating breathwork · Ethics & scope of practice

-Module 2 | Yoga Philosophy & Living Yoga (40 hours)
+Module 3 | Yoga Philosophy & Living Yoga (40 hours) with Franzi

 Weekend mornings include asana practice.